 However, unstimulated Wheatens will fall back on their Terrier tendencies and could dig inside if left unattended.
 Puzzle toys and plenty of outside time are the best antidotes to stop indoor digging.
 The only regular maintenance costs come from replenishing your supply of paper towels and cleaning spray.

 - $10–$40 per month

 Wheatens are active dogs that love being outside.
-They don’t need tons of toys, a simple ball to chase and a rope to tug is enough, so this is one area you can look to save money in.
+They don’t need many toys; a simple ball to chase and a rope to tug is enough, so this is one area you can look to save money in.

-You could also consider subscribing to a monthly toy crate if you want regular deliveries of fun items your pooch will love.
+You could also consider subscribing to a monthly toy service if you want regular deliveries of fun items your pup will love.

 Total Monthly Cost of Owning a Soft Coated Wheaten Terrier

 Altogether, you can expect to pay between $100 and $400 monthly to feed, entertain, and care for your Soft-Coated Wheaten Terrier.
 If you have extra money to spend on your new best friend, we strongly encourage you to put it towards the entertainment budget.

 Dogs that receive enough physical and mental stimulation are happier, less destructive, and healthier, which, besides giving them a better life, also means fewer extraneous costs for you.